casperking666/Scotland-Yard/README.md

 Main contains all the work done for the project excluding the skeleton and the graphics.
 All the git flow and the collaboration can be seen from the two "name" branches.

 ## cw-model
-Guided part where the game mechanism is implemented.
+Guided part where the game mechanics is implemented.
 ## cw-ai
 An working AI that adopted Dijkstra's algorithm and a complex scoring system to automate the movement of the charater Mr X to get away from all the player controlled Detectives.